Couchbase-Ecosystem/couchbase-streamlit-connector/README.md

     self.collection_name = kwargs.pop("COLLECTION_NAME", None) or self._secrets.get("COLLECTION_NAME", None)
 ```

+- This method must be implemented (as described in the abstract `BaseConnection` class).
 - It retrieves the required connection details either from Streamlit secrets or keyword arguments.
 - Ensures all necessary parameters are provided before attempting a connection.
 - Uses `ClusterOptions` with `PasswordAuthenticator` to authenticate and establish a connection.